 Serpentine Lodge: The 20th Century

-By 1901 Thomas Fish, a park keeper and constable, was living at Serpentine Lodge with his wife Ann, daughter Louisa and grandson Alfred.
-The 1911 census shows the Fish family had left Serpentine Lodge after about a decade residing there.
-Albert Edward Kent (b.1877), his wife Ellen Louisa Kent nee Green (b.1876) and their two children Francis Albert (b.1904) and Elsie Ellen (b.1907) were the new occupants of Serpentine Lodge.
-The couple later have a third child Henry Victor Kent (b.1915).
+By 1901 Thomas Fish, a park keeper and constable, was living at Serpentine Lodge with his wife Ann, daughter, Louisa and grandson, Alfred.
+By 1911, the Kent family were residing at Serpentine Lodge.
+Albert Edward Kent (b.1877), his wife Ellen Louisa Kent nee Green (b.1876) and their two children; Francis Albert (b.1904) and Elsie Ellen (b.1907).
+The couple later had a third child, Henry Victor Kent (b.1915).
 The 1911 census also revealed Albert E. Kent’s job was a “propagator raising and growing plants” and his employer was His Majesty Office of Works.

-The Kent family lived at Serpentine Lodge for decades, through both World Wars.
+The Kent family lived at Serpentine Lodge for decades, through both the First World War and the Second World War.
 Elsie and Henry continued to live there throughout the 1930s.
-In 1950 Albert, Ellen and Henry Kent are still recorded on electoral registers at the lodge.
-In 1956 Mary and Walter Vickers are recorded at Serpentine Lodge and no doubt there has been many other residents since, even today the lodge is still a private residence.
+In 1950 Albert, Ellen and Henry Kent were still recorded on electoral registers at the lodge but by 1956, Mary and Walter Vickers were recorded there.
+Serpentine Lodge remains a private residence.

-Today, Serpentine Lodge sits peacefully in Hyde Park, as the photograph above shows it is very picturesque, especially with the wisteria growing around the door and for that reason it continues to intrigue visitors to the park.
+Today, Serpentine Lodge sits peacefully in Hyde Park.
+It is a picturesque property with wisteria growing around the door and it it still continues to captivate visitors to the park.

 - http://www.ancestry.co.uk – census information, BMD records, electoral registers

 - http://www.discovertravelandtours.com/uploads/hp_self_guided_walk.pdf – the history of Hyde Park